 Kigezi Mountain Mosaic is an exploration of Kigezi colonial district which covers the modern districts of Kabale, Kisoro, Kanungu and Rukungiri in south-west Uganda, bordering the DR Congo and Rwanda.
 The book (256,000 words & 140 photos) is primarily a review of secondary sources researched in 2011-12.

 A description of Mgahinga (Virunga Mountains) and Bwindi national parks is given; best known for the rare Mountain Gorilla and Golden Monkey.
 Many other species are described, from the tiny rare Delaney’s Mouse to the elephant, via primates, deer and Albertine Rift birds and other endemics.
 It includes the recently locally extinct leopard (once a notorious man-eater), situtanga and hippo.

-There are extensive descriptions of the origins, history (with clan notes), settlement, economy, culture, language and religion (including Nyabingi) of the Batwa (hunter-gatherers and conservation refugees), Bakiga and Bafumbira (traditional farmers).
+There are extensive descriptions of the origins, history (with clan notes), settlement, economy, culture, language and religion (including Nyabingi) of the Batwa (forest dwellers, traders and conservation refugees), Bakiga and Bafumbira (traditional mixed farmers).